 Many companies do not have the security solutions they need to ensure complete information integrity and data security.
 Most do not even know that they have a threat.
 Instead, they approach security in a reactionary manner and they seek a solution once they've actually had a problem.
 It's not surprising that the issue of USB security hasn't gained more recognition.
-The reality is that few solutions exist for this pervasive problem.
+Frankly, few solutions exist for this pervasive problem.

-Altiris believes that companies must manage all corporate information and security policies in a manner that adapts to the current and future innovations of technology.
+Senforce believes that companies must manage all corporate information and security policies in a manner that adapts to the current and future innovations of technology.
 To accomplish this, companies need to be provided with technologies that ensure security through automated and transparent methods, while proactively notifying the organization of security threats in real-time.

-These modern-day Trojan horses are carried by individuals who do not always recognize the cost and risk of the information they are using.
+These modern-day Trojan Horses are carried by individuals who do not always recognize the cost and risk of the information they are using.
 The solution to this challenge is to institute economic and flexible software and information-monitoring services that audit, control and prevent security breeches where they occur.
-Altiris offers comprehensive solutions with repeatable processes that address the challenges of endpoint security.
-Altiris provides a pro-active environment for managing corporate information assets where they live and ensures that information is "entitled" to move between removable media and USB devices.
+Senforce offers repeatable and comprehensive solutions that recognize and address the challenges of endpoint security.
+Senforce provides a pro-active environment for managing corporate information assets where they live and ensures that information is "entitled" to move between removable media and USB devices.
 These capabilities are based around manageable and configurable policies that do not interfere with corporate productivity.

-What has your company done to protect itself against USB attacks?
-If the answer is "very little," then it's time to evaluate endpoint security solutions.
+What has your company done to protect against USB attacks?
+If the answer is "very little," than it's time to evaluate endpoint security solutions.
 Be sure to ask the right questions, including the five questions we've explored here.

 Then listen carefully to the answers.
-At Altiris, our approach to endpoint security will help you make the next Trojan horse a relic of ancient history.
+At Senforce, our approach to endpoint security will help you make the Next Trojan Horse a relic of ancient history.